094459/newsletter-oss-projects/README.md

 **song-identification-on-aws**

 [song-identification-on-aws](https://aws-oss.beachgeek.co.uk/3qj) This repo contains sample code that demonstrates how you can "fingerprint" your songs, and then detect the presence of your songs in either stored audio files like MP3s, or within streaming media.
 The underlying idea is to convert audio data into a spectrogram, and then isolate important markers within the spectrogram that will allow us to identify music.
 Roughly 10000 to 25000 fingerprints will be created for an average length song.
 Each fingerprint is stored as a large integer.
 See the blog post for more details about how the system works. (#192)

+**strands-a2a-demo**

+[strands-a2a-demo](https://aws-oss.beachgeek.co.uk/4gq) this repo provides a demo that showcases multiple AI agents using the complete official A2A (agent-to-agent) Python SDK patterns from google-a2a/a2a-samples.
+The agents use the Strands Agents Python SDK for their LLM implementation, fully integrated with the official A2A SDK patterns.
+This project features a unified a2a-client with multiple modes of operation, including web-based UI, voice interaction capabilities, and comprehensive testing.(#212)

+**strands-agent-on-lambda**

+[strands-agent-on-lambda](https://aws-oss.beachgeek.co.uk/4gp) this repo contains a sample implementation of user-aware AI Agent and MCP Server running on AWS Lambda.
+The sample implements an AI-based Travel Agent for a fictitious corporation AcmeCorp.(#212)

 **strands-serverless**